bkuhlmann/auther/README.md

     ActiveSupport::Logger.new("log/#{Rails.env}.log") # Can be used to log to the environment log.
     Logger.new($stdout) # Can be used to log to standard output.

+When logging is enabled, you'll be able to see the following information in the server logs to help debug custom Auther settings:

+* Requested path and blacklist path detection.
+* Finding (or not finding) of account.
+* Account authentication pass/fail.
+* Account and path authorization pass/fail.

 # Tests

 To test, do the following: